-Rotary Action exists as a useful reference section for anyone else interested in the links, both tenuous and close, between cinema and
+ROTARY ACTION exists as a useful reference for anyone interested in the various links between cinema and aircraft.
+See our Flight Logs A-Z using the navigation bar above... but beware:

 Please support Rotary Action...